Plainville Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Plainville

-All structural tree work in Plainville must be performed by an ISA Certified Arborist and comply with ANSI A300 standards.
-This includes using the three-cut method for branches >2 inches in diameter and prohibiting topping, flush cuts, lion’s tailing, and over-thinning.
-Tree health assessments must evaluate structural integrity, identify hazards such as dead branches or co-dominant stems, and check for disease or pest issues, often in consultation with UMass Extension.
-Species-specific requirements are critical: oaks must be pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
-Evergreens are best pruned in late winter or early spring.
-Arborists must maintain current certification, and MA licensing is required where applicable.
-Continuing education and specialized credentials, such as tree risk assessment qualification, are encouraged.
+All structural tree work in Plainville must be performed by an ISA Certified Arborist, following ANSI A300 standards.
+This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments must address structural integrity, hazard identification (such as dead branches or co-dominant stems), and disease or pest presence.
+Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, while maples and elms also require dormant season work.
+Flowering trees like magnolia and crabapple are pruned post-bloom.
+Certification and ongoing education are required for arborists.
+For more on tree health and professional standards:

 Plainville Tree Management Program